akretion/pyposdisplay/README.rst

 Hardware Customer Display
 =========================

-Python librarie for supporting Customer Point Of Sale Display.
+Python library for supporting Customer Point Of Sale Display.

 It should support most serial and USB-serial LCD displays out-of-the-box or with inheritance of a few functions.